andover-cs630/pages/hash-tables.md

 Consequently, in order to minimize the running time of the search algorithm, we want to design hash functions that come as close to simple uniform hashing as possible.
 This means our hash functions must try to avoid sort elements into slots independently of patterns that may exist in our data.
 There are two main strategies to this.

 First, the division method.
-In this method, we hash k to the remainder of $\frac{k}{m}$ where $m$ is the number of slots in the table.
-In simpler terms, $h(k) = k \text{mod}(m)$.
+In this method, we hash $k$ to the remainder of $\frac{k}{m}$ where $m$ is the number of slots in the table.
+In simpler terms, $h(k) \equiv k \pmod{m}$.
 There are some advantages to this strategy: it is simple to code and easy to compute.
-However, there are also some limitations, as there are some values of m that we want to avoid to minimize the number of keys we hash to one slot, like most powers of two, which will map keys to just their first few bits.
+However, there are also some limitations, as there are some values of $m$ that we want to avoid to minimize the number of keys we hash to one slot, like most powers of two, which will map keys to just their first few bits.

 We can also use the multiplication method for assigning keys to slot.
-This method is more complex, and we define the function as such: $h(k) = m⌊(kA mod 1)⌋$
-Where $A$ is a number such that $0 < A < 1$, and $m$ is the number of slots.
+This method is more complex, and we define the function as such: $h(k) = m\lfloor kA \pmod{1} \rfloor$ where $A$ is a number such that $0 < A < 1$, and $m$ is the number of slots.
 In this method, the value of $m$ is less significant, but some values of $A$ maximise the probability of simple uniform hashing.

 The shared downside of each of these strategies of making hash functions is that in each, a set of keys will always hash the same way.
 This means that for some data sets, the algorithms will always perform at the worst case scenario.
 We can solve this using universal hashing, a strategy in which we randomly choose a hash function from a pre-designed class of functions independently of the actual keys we are storing.
 Because we are selecting the hash function randomly, this strategy guarantees that we will have good average performance for any single input, and no input will always produce worst-case runtime.

 ---

-## **11.4 OPEN ADDRESSING:**
+## Open Addressing

 We talked earlier about chaining to resolve collisions when two keys are mapped to the same slot.
 However, what if we want to prevent collisions in the first place?
 We do this using a strategy called open addressing, where collisions get resolved by placing the key in the next available slot.
 Let’s say that we had a collection of names (Mia, Tim, Bea, Zoe, Sue) and we use a hash function to determine their slot in the array.
 We make our way through the names, and each maps to a distinct slot, until Sue, which hashes to slot 4, the same slot that Mia did.
 What can we do?
 One option is to move Sue to the next available slot.
 In this case, slot 4 is full, but if we look one to the right, it’s open.
 Thus, we move Sue to slot number 5.
 If the same thing happened again, this time “Joe” getting mapped to slot 4, we’d need to first look to slot 5, then once we know it’s full, move Joe to slot 6 which is empty at this point.
 This strategy is called Linear Probing, and it utilizes linear search to find an open spot.
 If we probe through our entire list without finding an open spot, linear probing will cycle through to the beginning of the list, looking for any open spots.

 ![11.4 Chart1](https://i.ibb.co/ct6QH7n/table4.png)

 One of the drawbacks of linear probing is that you can have a big part of your array become filled while the rest is open.
 Your hash function might put a lot of keys in the same area of the array, and that array becomes overfilled with values as suddenly every key has its slot already filled.
 A strategy to help counteract this effect is with Plus 3 rehash and Quadratic Probing which both aim to help disperse your keys across the array.
 Plus 3 rehash will check a slot 3 spaces away from the original upon finding that a slot is filled.
 This works to spread out your data entries across the array.
 Quadratic Probing is another strategy, which entails taking the number of failed attempts to find an open slot, squaring that value, then adding it to whatever value you are at.
-Thus, if this is your 2nd failed attempt at finding a slot, you’d do 2^2=4, meaning you’d then look 4 slots ahead of the one you failed on.
+Thus, if this is your 2nd failed attempt at finding a slot, you’d do $2^2=4$, meaning you’d then look 4 slots ahead of the one you failed on.
 This quadratic probing does a great job of dispersing keys, since its exponential nature means that very soon your entries could end up much farther from where they were originally placed.

 > **Helpful Video:** https://youtu.be/NHZL5439lK0